 You’ve got big plans.
 You’ve recently bought a new flatscreen television and you know exactly where you want it—impressively wall-mounted in your den, free from all electrical cables and wires, for a sleek and modern look.
 But, as you learn how to choose a tv wall mount and prepare for the task at hand, you realize one consideration you hadn’t yet thought about: where to put a cable box console for your wall-mounted TV?

 Wireless technology may be on the rise but, as of now, most setups will still require you to wire your cable box into your new television.
-While televisions on stands have an easier time concealing wires and offer a number of positions for a cable box, it’s less clear where to put a console with a mounted TV screen.
-Thankfully, there are several tv mount options available that can accommodate your desired aesthetic, viewing angle, cost, and technology needs!
+While universal tv stands have an easier time concealing wires and offer a number of positions for a cable box, it’s less clear where to put a console with a mounted TV screen.
+Thankfully, there are several tv mount and tv stand options available that can accommodate your desired aesthetic, viewing angle, cost, and technology needs!

 One idea for where to put your cable box is to use shelves that are also wall mounted.
-These are typically placed below the television and can accommodate multiple devices in a variety of arrangements.
-Floating wall-mounted cable boxes offer a few specific advantages and disadvantages:
+A cable box shelf for wall mounted tv's is typically placed below the television and can accommodate multiple devices in a variety of arrangements.
+A TV wall mount with shelf for the cable box offers a few specific advantages and disadvantages:

 Depending on the type of television and how it’s mounted to your wall, as well as the size of the cable box and the number of other devices you have, you could potentially hang and hide the cable box behind your TV.

-When possible, this approach can offer both a simple setup and an elegant aesthetic.
+When possible, mounting a cable box behind a TV can offer both a simple setup and an elegant aesthetic.
 Among other options, you can use cable ties or adhesive hanging strips to attach the cable box and cords to the TV.

 However, many televisions do not offer sufficient space to hide different cable boxes, especially if they are bulkier (such as those with DVR functionalities).
 Depending on how much tilt for your wall mount tv is desired, this could also factor into the potential capability of concealing the cable box behind the screen.
-You’ll also want to check to make sure the remote works properly, or consider buying an infrared extender to ensure the signal is not interrupted.
+You’ll also want to check to make sure the remote works properly, or consider buying an infrared extender to ensure the signal is not interrupted when the cable box is mounted behind the TV.

 For those with numerous devices, sometimes storing their cable box and other media player electronics in an entertainment center, armoire, or other furniture is the best approach.
 Ideally, the furniture will have pre-cut holes for wires, or you’ll need to add some yourself.